The Definitive Guide to

 If we study this definition closely, three terms stand out:

-Processes and technologies
+Process and technologies

 Cybersecurity often tends to revert to a silver bullet mentality, but this should tell you that there’s no all-healing panacea for cloud office security.
 Similar to DevSecOps or Zero Trust, adopting cloud office security requires more than just implementing the relevant technology.
 It requires strategizing and deploying organizational practices that protect your business workers from losing money or data to socially engineered attacks.